 I'll bite.

-This is all based on a right-wing misinformation campaign that mostly traces back to Andy Ngo, the completely neutral and very legitimate journalist who helped fuel the concrete milkshakes narrative a little while back.
+This is all based on a right-wing misinformation campaign that mostly traces back to Andy No, the completely neutral and very legitimate journalist who helped fuel the concrete milkshakes narrative a little while back.

 On July 29th, Andy posted a couple pictures of flyers put out by a group called Border Resistance, advertising their upcoming tour, including stops in Santa Cruz, Oakland, Minneapolis, Chicago, and then their last stop in El Paso on September 1st.

-Andy posted these flyers with the commentary, quote, Antifa is leading a Border Resistance militancy training tour that will converge on a 10-day siege of El Paso.
+Andy posted these flyers with the commentary, quote, Antifa is leading a border resistance militancy training tour that will converge on a 10-day siege of El Paso.

 The promotional image shows border enforcement officers being killed and government property firebombed.